cern-mig/dev-tools/readme.md

 cern-mig dev-tools
 ==================

-This repository contains development tools for cern-mig organization.
+This repository contains development tools for **cern-mig** organization, you can find a folder for each programming language with guidelines and tools inside.